zulvkr/wbnuxtvuetify/README.md

 ### Vuex State

-- `hotel`: is the only one state managed in Vuex which contain raw data acquired from Axios.
+- `hotel`: is the only one state managed in Vuex which contains raw data acquired from Axios.

-#### Vuex Getters
+### Vuex Getters

 - `getProfile`: return object derived from `catalog_id` data with additional `named_rating` property.